Ramy-Abdulazziz/FakeStackOverflow/README.md

 mysql
 nodemon
 ```
+## Getting Started

+MongoDB is used as the NOSQL database to store data for this application, be sure to [install](https://www.mongodb.com/docs/manual/administration/install-community/) and run it as a background service.

+Node.js should also be [installed](https://nodejs.org/en/download)is used to manage React and all packages neededed to run the application via the npm package manager.
 ## Setup and Structure

 After setting up your project structure, with seperate folders for both the client and server, be sure to install all nececarry dependancies using npm.